-9. As set forth above, Petitioner traces its origins to parties of the original Oneida Indian Nation who relocated to what is now Wisconsin in the 1820s, and who entered their final treaty with the United States in 1838.3 http://digital.library.okstate.edu/Kappler/vol2/treaties/one0517.htm.
+9. As set forth above, Petitioner traces its origins to parties of the original Oneida Indian Nation who relocated to what is now Wisconsin in the 1820s, and who entered their final treaty with the United States in 1838.3

+3 The text of this treaty may be found at http://digital.library.okstate.edu/Kappler/vol2/treaties/one0517.htm.